-There is no legislation available on the installation and management of public surveillance cameras.
+No nationwide legislation is now available on the matter of installing and managing surveillance cameras in open spaces.
 Only some local governments stipulate ordinances or guidelines for managing surveillance cameras.

-As seen above, an increase in the use of surveillance cameras also increases the risk of infringing upon individual privacy and other rights.
+As seen above, an increase in the use of surveillance cameras also leads to higher risks of encroaching upon individual privacy and other rights.
 The Government should develop legislation on the installation and management of surveillance cameras.
 Such legislation should stipulate standards and procedures for places to install such cameras, standards for the functioning of its equipment, and regulations on the collection and usage of the video pictures, and the rights of individuals to access personal pictures.
-It should also establish an independent body that has the authority to investigate and supervise whether there has been any unjust constraint against individual rights such as the right to privacy with regard to the installation and management of surveillance cameras, and give directives and correction orders.
+It should also establish an independent body that has the authority to investigate and supervise whether there has been any unjust constraint against individual rights such as the right to privacy with regard to the installation and management of surveillance cameras, and that has also the authority to give directives and correction orders.

-4) Guidelines for police controlled surveillance cameras
+4) Guidelines for surveillance cameras under control of police